 The day you plan to serve, in the morning, you can make the cheesecake cream and assemble the dessert that needs at least two hours in the fridge to set, preferably four.

-The reason I recommend to do it this way is because raspberries tends to bleed into the white cheesecake with time and that will make it look less elegant.
-Also the cookie base starts to separate from the cream creating a gap.
+I recommend doing it this way because raspberries tend to bleed into the white cheesecake with time, making it look less elegant.
+Also, the cookie base starts to separate from the cream creating a gap.

-But if you don't mind all this, which is just cosmetic, you can make the full dessert up to three days in advance.
+But if you don't mind all this, just cosmetic, you can make the full dessert up to three days in advance.

 More Smaller Servings Desserts